What is humanity in its faith, love, heroism, poetry, even morals, but emotion?

 A lover of things, yet a lover of men and women above the whole of the other objects of the universe,

-Wending my way through the homes of men, rich or poor, with the kiss of affection.
+Wending my way through the homes of men, rich or poor, with the kiss of a fierce affection for persons.

 Give me exhaustless, make me a fountain,